-I saw this idea on Etsy or something like it so I cannot take credit for this.
+I saw this idea on Etsy or something like it so I can’t take credit for this.

 The following is the brutal honesty I am known for here on my blog.

-It is no secret in these parts that I have some remedial skills that are lacking.
+It is no secret in these parts that I have some skills that are lacking.

-I have the handwriting of a serial killer, my cursive is a hybrid of cursive and block letter and I cannot cut a straight line to save my life.
+I have the handwriting of a serial killer, my cursive is a hybrid of cursive and block letters, and I cannot cut a straight line to save my life.

 She actually cuts better than I do.

 I have a “thing” for little hands creating projects.